As always, Rush Limbaugh, the most listened-to radio talk show in the country, serving humanity.

 It is not possible for you to encounter people who don't think that way.

-Eighty percent of New York does think and does vote the exact way that you have described Obama.
+80% of New York does think and does vote the exact way that you have described Obama.

-Uh he pretty much pronounces Obama DOA in 2012, that the left is abandoned, the left is embarrassed, that the left is fed up with Obama's pathetic incompetence when he didn't have a teleprompter.
+He pretty much pronounces Obama DOA in 2012, that the left is abandoned, the left is embarrassed, that the left is fed up with Obama's pathetic incompetence when he didn't have a teleprompter.

-That is that this budget performance of his was an absolute embarrassment.
+That this budget performance of his was an absolute embarrassment, that they're fit to be tied.

-He hasn't done anything that he said he was going to do, uh, and that it's uh just uh it's it's a feta complet, according to Dick Morris and his polling data, that Obama's finished.
+And that it's just a fait accompli, according to Dick Morris and his polling data, that Obama's finished.

 He's a total washout.

-Rush, they people vote for inane reasons.
+Rush, people vote for inane reasons.

 I understand what you're saying.